-C5 Malvern Automatic
+The C5 Battle of Britain (70) 6B/159 Automatic

 OWNER'S HANDBOOK

 Time on your side...

 Your Christopher Ward watch has been designed and engineered by highly talented craftspeople to ensure not only accurate and precise timekeeping but also to bring a real pride of ownership that only luxury items of the highest quality can ever hope to deliver.
 You have made an investment, a good one, and the aim of this handbook is to help you make the most of that investment during what I hope will be a lifetime of ownership.
-Mis Christopher Ward Caring for your Christopher Ward automatic watch Your C5 Malvern is constructed from the finest components and materials available including one of Switzerland's finest automatic movements.
+Christopher Ward Caring for your Christopher Ward automatic watch Your C5 Battle of Britain (70) 6B/159 watch is constructed from the finest components and materials available including one of Switzerland's finest automatic movements.
 As with all mechanical watches of this quality, with just a little care, it has the potential to become an heirloom piece giving further joy to future generations.
-Here are a few hints to help keep your watch working perfectly over the years: - Never fully wind your watch if it stops, 10-15 revolutions should suffice to have it restart. - Try and wear your watch everyday, if possible, as this will both enable it to keep better time as well as preventing the lubricants in the movement from solidifying. - Your watch is fitted with the finest IncablocTM anti-shock system which should protect it if dropped onto a carpeted surface.
+Here are a few hints to help keep your watch working perfectly over the years: - Never fully wind your watch if it stops, 5-10 revolutions should suffice to have it restart. - Try and wear your watch everyday, if possible, as this will both enable it to keep better time as well as preventing the lubricants in the movement from solidifying. - Your watch is fitted with the finest Incabloc anti-shock system which should protect it if dropped onto a carpeted surface.
 However, it is best to avoid hard surfaces or sharp knocks.
 You may not want to wear your watch whilst playing racquet sports, for instance. - There are many differing views about the right frequency for servicing your watch, ranging from 2 to 7 years!
-A modern mechanical watch like yours shouldn't need servicing more than every 3 years but we wouldn't recommend leaving it longer than this as, just like a car, the oil needs topping up from time to time. - Always use a reputable watch repairer to clean and lubricate your watch, and keep any documentation you receive.
-You can always use the Christopher Ward after-sales service programme too.
+A modern mechanical watch like yours shouldn't need servicing more than every 4 years but we wouldn't recommend leaving it longer than this as, just like a car, the oil needs topping up from time to time. - Always use a reputable watch repairer to clean and lubricate your watch.
 Should you need a replacement part - don't worry, we keep stocks of spare parts for years, even for discontinued models.
 It's all part of the Christopher Ward service.
-Finally, don't forget our CW360° Care Programme allows you to return your watch absolutely free, for any reason, and with no quibbles, for up to 60 days after purchase and we also guarantee your movement for up to 60 months, so long as it is regularly serviced.
+Finally, don't forget our famous 60:60 Guarantee allows you to return your watch absolutely free, for any reason, and with no quibbles, for up to 60 days after purchase and we also guarantee your movement for up to 60 months.
 After all, why shouldn't you enjoy peace of mind as much as you enjoy your watch?
+About automatic accuracy If you are new to automatic watches you may not be aware that generally speaking automatic watches are not as accurate as their quartz counterparts.
+Whilst it is possible to fine tune an automatic watch to within a few seconds per day, the accuracy is largely dependent upon the power reserve in the watch at any given time.
+As you will appreciate the power reserve is dictated largely by the amount of wear and the amount of movement given to each individual watch.
+When you first receive your watch it is quite possible that the balance may have been upset during its' journey to you, and then may require a settling down period of a few days or so.
+After a few weeks of wear you should be in a position to determine how your wearing habits affect the accuracy of the watch and whether it is within the tolerances specified by ETA and CWL on page 5 of this manual.